We administer three kids of bike fitness assessments:

 What’s actually measured: Power (watts), heart rate (beats per minute or “bpm”) and rate of perceived exertion or “RPE” (scale of 1-10), taken every 2-3 minutes for 20-30 minutes or until you completely fatigue.
+Power is a direct mechanical measure.
+Heart rate is an inferred biological measure.
+RPE is a perceived biological measure.
 Taking measurements from multiple sources at multiple points in time helps us correlate an estimate of what your blood lactate levels would be at each point, had we actually measured them.

 The result of the test: Upon gathering all the data points from easy effort to total exertion, we construct curves for each data type and a matching estimated lactate curve.
 Together, these estimate your 5 Power Zones (with accompanying HR zones).